Minituff/nautical-backup/docs/arguments.md

 ### Environment Variable vs Label Priority
 If a container has an Environment Variable applied as well as a conflicting Label, then:
-> The continer Label takes priority over the global Natical environment variable.
+> The container Label takes priority over the global Nautical environment variable.

 ## Time Zone